 Sheff v.
-O'Neill is a Superior Court action brought in 1989 on behalf of black and Hispanic school children in the Hartford school district.
-The plaintiffs sought a declaratory judgment that the public schools in the greater Hartford metropolitan area are segregated de facto by race and ethnicity and are inherently unequal to their detriment.
-They also sought injunctive relief against state officials to provide them with an "integrated education."
-On April 12, 1995, the Superior Court entered judgment for the State.
-On July 9, 1996, the State Supreme Court reversed the Superior Court judgment and remanded the case with direction to render a declaratory judgment in favor of the plaintiffs.
+O'Neill is a Superior Court action originally brought in 1989, on behalf of school children in the Hartford school district.
+In 1996, the State Supreme Court reversed a judgment the Superior Court had entered for the State, and remanded the case with direction to render a declaratory judgment in favor of the plaintiffs.
 The Court directed the legislature to develop appropriate measures to remedy the racial and ethnic segregation in the Hartford public schools.
 The Supreme Court also directed the Superior Court to retain jurisdiction of this matter.
 The 1997 General Assembly enacted P.A.
 97-290, An Act Enhancing Educational Choices and Opportunities, in response to the Supreme Court decision.
-In response to a motion filed by the plaintiffs, the Superior Court in 1998 ordered the State to show cause as to whether there has been compliance with the Supreme Court's ruling.
-In a Memorandum of Decision issued March 3, 1999, the Superior Court found that the State complied with the 1996 decision of the Supreme Court.
-The Superior Court noted that the plaintiffs failed to allow the State enough time to take additional steps in its remedial process.

-The plaintiffs filed a motion on December 28, 2000 seeking to have the Superior Court, once again, monitor the State's compliance with the State Supreme Court's 1996 decision.
-A hearing about whether the State is still complying with the Supreme Court's ruling and what order, if any, the Court should issue was held in April, 2002.
-Before the filing of briefs, the parties reached a settlement.
-The agreement was submitted to the General Assembly on January 26, 2003, and was deemed approved pursuant to Section 3-125a of the Connecticut General Statutes on February 25, 2003, when it was not rejected by 3/5 vote of both houses of the legislature.
+In December 2000 the plaintiffs filed a motion seeking to have the Superior Court assess the State's compliance with the State Supreme Court's 1996 decision.
+Before the Court ruled upon that motion the parties reached an agreement, which was submitted to the General Assembly on January 26, 2003 and was deemed approved pursuant to Section 3-125a of the Connecticut General Statutes on February 25, 2003, when it was not rejected by 3/5 vote of both houses of the legislature.
 The Court approved the settlement on March 12, 2003.

-Under the settlement agreement, the State will be obligated, over the next four years to, among other things, open two new magnet schools in the Hartford area each year, substantially increase the voluntary interdistrict busing program in the Hartford area, and work collaboratively with the plaintiffs in planning for the period after the four year duration of the proposed order.
-The anticipated additional costs of the proposed order over current expenditures, exclusive of school renovation/construction costs, are approximately \$4.5 million in the first year, \$9.0 million in the second year, \$13.5 million in the third year, and \$18.0 million in the fourth year, for a total additional cost of \$45.0 million.
+Under the settlement agreement, the State was obligated, over a four year period to, among other things, open two new magnet schools in the Hartford area each year, substantially increase the voluntary interdistrict busing program in the Hartford area, and work collaboratively with the plaintiffs in planning for the period after the four year duration of the proposed order.
+The anticipated additional costs at the time of the settlement, for expenditures, exclusive of school renovation/construction costs, were approximately \$4.5 million in the first year, \$9.0 million in the second year, \$13.5 million in the third year, and \$18.0 million in the fourth year, for a total additional cost of \$45.0 million.